neurodroid/stimfit/doc/sphinx/win_install_guide/prerequisites.rst

 Visual C++ Express 2008
 =======================

 The official Windows version of Python 2.7 was built with Visual Studio 2008.
 We therefore have to use Visual C++ 2008 so that we link against the same C runtime library.
-Luckily, there's a free version called Visual C++ 2008 Express that you can get from `here <http://www.microsoft.com/en-us/download/details.aspx?id=14597>`_
+Luckily, there's a free version called Visual C++ 2008 Express that you can get directly from `here <http://go.microsoft.com/?linkid=7729279>`_

 =========